bentonwong/bentonwong.github.io/_posts/2018-03-03-javascript_undefined_vs_null.markdown

 ---
 layout: post
 title:      "Javascript: ‘Undefined’ vs. ‘Null’"
-date:       2018-03-03 06:05:30 +0000
+date:       2018-03-03 01:05:31 -0500
 permalink:  javascript_undefined_vs_null
 ---

 `Undefined` and `null` may feel similar, as they both relate to absence.
 They both produce falsey values.

 However, in JavaScript, these concepts are not exactly the same.
-According to the [MDN documentation ](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined), it states: “null is not equivalent to undefined.”
+According to the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined), it states: “null is not equivalent to undefined.”
 Using a strict equality operator, we can prove that they are not exactly the same:

 ```
 let x = null